OpenSPP/documentation/docs/user_guide/indicators.md

 ## Introduction

 This section will discuss the importance of Indicators in OpenSPP.
-Indicators are a powerful tool that creates abstraction and simplifies targeting, allowing for the calculation of the number of children under 18 years old, the number of elderly women, or whether a household is headed by a single woman.
+Indicators are a powerful tool that creates abstraction and simplifies {term}`targeting`, allowing for the calculation of the number of children under 18 years old, the number of elderly women, or whether a {term}`household` is headed by a single woman.

-The Indicators play a crucial role in determining the eligibility of registrants for social protection programs, as they're computed based on the information available in the social registry.
+The Indicators play a crucial role in determining the {term}`eligibility` of registrants for {term}`social protection` programs, as they're computed based on the {term}`information` available in the {term}`social registry`.
 By using Indicators, errors and inaccuracies can be avoided.

 ## Technical considerations